johnnyhoichuen/big2-rl/README.md

 --epsilon EPSILON     RMSProp epsilon
 ```

-## Evaluation [TODO]
+## Evaluation
 The evaluation can be performed with GPU or CPU (GPU will be much faster).
-Pretrained model is available at [Google Drive](https://drive.google.com/drive/folders/1NmM2cXnI5CIWHaLJeoDZMiwt6lOTV_UB?usp=sharing) or [百度网盘](https://pan.baidu.com/s/18g-JUKad6D8rmBONXUDuOQ), 提取码: 4624.
-Put pretrained weights in `baselines/`.
+Pretrained model is available in `baselines/`.
 The performance is evaluated through self-play.
-We have provided pretrained models and some heuristics as baselines:
 *   [random](big2_rl/evaluation/random_agent.py): agents that play randomly (uniformly)
-*   SL (`baselines/sl/`): the pre-trained deep agents on human data
+*   [ppo](big2_rl/evaluation/ppo_agent.py): agents based on Charlesworth's PPO model
-*   DouZero-ADP (`baselines/douzero_ADP/`): the pretrained DouZero agents with Average Difference Points (ADP) as objective
-*   DouZero-WP (`baselines/douzero_WP/`): the pretrained DouZero agents with Winning Percentage (WP) as objective
+*   [prior](big2_rl/evaluation/dmc_agent.py): evaluate against DMC agents trained for some number of iterations

 ### Step 1: Generate evaluation data
 ```